sebastian-dasse/tinker-pad/README.md

 - build a web crawler with Go (focussing on its abilities for parallel computing).
-For ex. give me info on my favourite bars, crawl different web site formats with different extractors, eventually persist to db, connect a flask app to crank up a simple website, have it running in a docker container (just dropping known keywords here)
+For ex. give me info on my favourite bars, crawl different web site formats with different extractors, eventually persist to db, connect a flask app to crank up a simple website, have it running in two docker container (just dropping known keywords here).
+Flask web app would communicate with go app over simple rest api.

 ## Tech List